wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    When a workspace is created, Subset Default objects are automatically imported or via the option Import Subset. the `Standard.tce` file is located at `%TRICENTIS_PROJECTS%\ToscaCommander`.

-   The Standard.tce file (default objects) contains some useful Modules, pre-defined Virtual Folders and Standard Reports.
+   The Standard.tce file (default objects) contains Modules, pre-defined Virtual Folders, and Standard Reports.

+   JSON files (documents) are loaded into Resources for manipulation.
+Resources require unique names to be assigned to them.
+Resources can be used multiple times within the same TestCase.
+When test execution finishes, used resources are discarded and can no longer be used across multiple TestCases.

+   Each <strong>TestCase</strong> describes the sequence used for the verification of properties defined in specifications: the entries needed for the execution of the TestCase; the expected output or reactions to the entries on the part of the application to be tested; the expected follow-up conditions that result from the execution of the TestCase.
+The status of a test case goes from Planned, In work, to Completed.

    ### UI Tour